The Power of the Portrait:

 7. Select slices of your image to drag onto your New white background.
 Build them up to create an abstract sliced portrait.

-Experiment with layers and filters in Photoshop to create a multi layered, fractured portrait.
+LO: How to Experiment with layers and filters in Photoshop to create a multi layered, fractured portrait.

 Today you will explore the work of Photographer